Virgin Atlantic: Gender-neutral ticketing and uniforms

 In September 2022, Virgin Atlantic announced the introduction of two new sets of uniforms, designed by Vivienne Westwood, as well as a new policy to embrace the concept of gender neutrality.
 She worked closely with Richard Branson to design a uniform comprises a bright red skirt suit and high-heeled shoes, and the other a burgundy-coloured trouser suit with a grey waistcoat, red tie and flat black shoes.
 Staff will be allowed to choose either uniform, and may also choose to wear a badge indicating their preferred pronoun of address.
 The new uniforms are for crew, pilots and ground staff.

 At the same time, the company is making changes to its ticketing systems to allow those holding passports which indicate gender-neutrality to be entered as “U” or “X”, as well as offering a new title of address, “Mx”, on their reservations.
-At this time, not all countries offer this option on passports; those that do include the United States, India, Pakistan, Nepal, Australia, Canada, Argentina, Colombia, Germany, Ireland, and Iceland.
+At this time, not all countries offer this option on passports; those that do include India, Pakistan, Nepal, Australia, Canada, Argentina, Colombia, Germany, Ireland, and Iceland.